Skip to main content

 Intracellular Carrier Against Resistant microOrganisms (ICARO)

 ICARO take advantage of MEMS capabilities to obtain the proof-of-concept for a new generation of vaccines needed for diseases caused by intracellular pathogens (viruses, bacteria and protozoa) with a high societal impact.
-The biochips technology underlying this project has been already proven: biochips are optimal to reach and work in the intracellular environment: volume in the range of μm3, easy to manipulate, proven internalization by phagocytic and non-phagocytic cells and the ability to remain long period of time in the cell.
-Our vision is to develop silicon microchips that will cross the cellular barriers carrying antigens for its presentation.
+The biochips technology underlying this project has already been proven: biochips are optimal to reach and work in the intracellular environment: volume in the range of μm3, easy to manipulate, proven internalization by phagocytic and non-phagocytic cells and the ability to remain a long period of time in the cell.
+Our vision is to develop silicon microchips to cross the cellular barriers carrying antigens for their presentation.

-By achieving that, ICARO might be a ground-breaking new vaccination strategy to boost T cells responses by a rapid scouting of a repertoire of antigens for a given pathogen.
-We aim to develop standardized methods for ICARO manufacturing and functionalisation to be easily applicable to other pathogens, thus accelerating the generation of new vaccines in the future.
+By achieving that, ICARO might be a ground-breaking new vaccination strategy to boost T cell responses by rapidly scouting a repertoire of antigens for a given pathogen.
+We aim to develop standardized methods for ICARO manufacturing and functionalisation that are easily applicable to other pathogens, thus accelerating the generation of new vaccines in the future.

 ICARO proposes a completely novel, cutting-edge approach designed to improved current limitations in vaccination strategies.
 Our ground-breaking project is focused on the binding of entire inactivated pathogens to chips.
 The biochips technology underlying this project has been already proven: biochips are optimal to reach and work in the intracellular environment: volume in the range of μm3, easy to manipulate, proven internalization by phagocytic and non-phagocytic cells and the ability to remain long period of time in the cell.
 Our vision is to develop silicon microchips that will cross the cellular barriers carrying antigens for its presentation.